Cyan4973/xxHash/tests/collisions/README.md

 The test requires a very large amount of memory.
-By default, it will generate 24 billion of 64-bit hashes, requiring 192 GB of RAM for their storage.
+By default, it will generate 24 billion of 64-bit hashes, requiring __192 GB of RAM__ for their storage.
-The number of hashes can be modified using command `--nbh=`, but beware that requiring too few hashes will not provide meaningful information on the algorithm's collision performance.
+The number of hashes can be modified using command `--nbh=`. be aware that testing the collision ratio of 64-bit hashes requires a very large amount of hashes (several billions) for meaningful measurements.

 To reduce RAM usage, an optional filter can be requested, with `--filter`.
 It reduces the nb of candidates to analyze, hence associated RAM budget.
-Be aware that the filter also requires RAM
+Note that the filter itself requires a lot of RAM
-(32 GB by default, can be modified using `--filterlog=`, a too small filter will not be efficient, aim at ~2 bytes per hash), and that managing the filter costs a significant CPU budget.
+(32 GB by default, can be modified using `--filterlog=`, a too small filter will not be efficient, aim at ~2 bytes per hash), and reading and writing into filter cost a significant CPU budget, so this method is slower.
+It also doesn't allow advanced analysis of partial bitfields, since most hashes will be discarded and not stored.

-The RAM budget will be completed by a list of candidates, which will be a fraction of original hash list.
+When using the filter, the RAM budget consists of the filter and a list of candidates, which will be a fraction of original hash list.
 Using default settings (24 billions hashes, 32 GB filter), the number of potential candidates should be reduced to less than 2 billions,